ton-affiliates/ton-affiliate-marketplace/README.md

    - **Returns**: `CampaignData` object containing:
      - `campaignId`: Campaign identifier.
      - `advertiser`: Address of the advertiser.
-     - `owner`: Owner of the contract.
-Always the Parent contract which is AffiliateMarketplace.
+     - `owner`: Owner of the contract (the `AffiliateMarketplace` contract).
+     - `payout`: Address to receive the fees.
      - `campaignDetails`: Struct of campaign specifics, including CPA rates, allowed affiliates, and open/closed status.
      - `numAffiliates`: Total registered affiliates.
-     - `totalAccruedEarnings`: Total accrued earnings of all affiliates yet to be withdrawed from the contract.
+     - `totalAccruedEarnings`: Total accrued earnings of all affiliates yet to be withdrawn from the contract.
-     - `campaignStartTimestamp`: Campaign start time as a unix timestamp.
+     - `campaignStartTimestamp`: Campaign start time as a Unix timestamp.
-     - `lastUserActionTimestamp`: Timestamp of the last user action as a unix timestamp.
+     - `lastUserActionTimestamp`: Timestamp of the last user action as a Unix timestamp.
      - `numUserActions`: Total number of user actions tracked.
-     - `state`: Current state of the campaign.
-States are 0 - STATE_CAMPAIGN_CREATED, or 1 - STATE_CAMPAIGN_DETAILS_SET_BY_ADVERTISER.
+     - `state`: Current state of the campaign (e.g., STATE_CAMPAIGN_CREATED or STATE_CAMPAIGN_DETAILS_SET_BY_ADVERTISER).
      - `campaignBalance`: Remaining balance available for affiliate payouts.
      - `contractBalance`: Total contract balance minus the buffer.
      - `contractTonBalance`: Total contract balance.